PURGIT Other Jobs

 10,000 bbl. capacity / 3 tank, chemical barge / Hexane.
 Used the PURGIT system in the #1 cargo tank.
 Achieved 95% removal of hexane with 1.1 volume of CO2.
 By displacing the Hexane out of the cargo tank with carbon dioxide and routing the tank vapors to an engine vapor control device, the barge was cleared of the hexane vapors and very little supplemental fuel gas was needed.

 15,000 bbl. capacity / 4 tank, (LPG) tank barge / Crude butadiene.
 De-pressured 4 tanks from 90# to 12# pressure.
-Nitrogen from a previous discharge remained in the tanks as a non condensible and kept the barge from loading.
-PURGIT met the barge in Port Lavaca, and safely flared off the nitrogen pressure at the dock without having to move the barge back to Houston.
+Nitrogen from a previous discharge remained in the tanks as a non condensable gas which kept the barge from loading.
+PURGIT met the barge in Port Lavaca, and safely flared off the nitrogen pressure at the dock without having to move the barge to another port.

 50,000 bb. capacity / 5 tank, LPG ship / Propylene.
 Flared 5 tanks to remove nitrogen gas.
-Nitrogen gas used to inert the tanks, remove moisture and oxygen had to be removed to allow the ship’s refrigeration compressors to work properly.
-Assisted Intership Services to prepare the tanks with propylene and flared the nitrogen and propylene.
+Nitrogen gas had been used to inert the tanks and remove moisture and oxygen.
+But the nitrogen had to be removed to allow the ship’s refrigeration compressors to work properly.
+Assisted Intership Services to prepare the tanks by gassing up with propylene and flared the nitrogen and propylene.
 PURGIT met the barge in Lake Charles, and efficiently removed the pressure at the dock without the ship having to go to sea to vent or leave the dock.

 Many 22,000 bbl. capacity Anhydrous Ammonia tank barges.
 De-pressured tanks and purged tanks with nitrogen.
 Tanks on these barges were due for an inspection.
 The customer wanted to do tank cleaning at a yard that does not have a flare.
 PURGIT sent it’s mobile flare to Louisiana to do the vapor control.
 PURGIT provided nitrogen services.
 After the tanks were repaired we assisted the owners with conditioning tanks with nitrogen to remove air, assisted customer to flood tanks with ammonia, flared nitrogen until ammonia is at proper level.